Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: The Smoothing Condition

 We now prove the opposite direction.
 Suppose the Jacobians $J^\mu_\alpha$ satisfy \eqref{smoothingcondt2_full}, by Lemma \ref{smoothcondition_full}, they then meet the smoothing condition \eqref{smoothingcondt1}, which implies all metric derivatives $g_{\alpha\beta,\gamma}$ to match continuously across the shock curve $\gamma$, that is, $[g_{\alpha\beta,\gamma}]=0$ for all $\alpha,\, \beta,\, \gamma\, \in\, \{0,...,3\}$.
 Since $g_{\mu\nu}$ and $J^\mu_\alpha$ are assumed to be smooth away from $\gamma$, it follows that $g_{\alpha\beta} \,\in\, C^1(\mathcal{N})$.
 Moreover, one-sided limits of all first and second order metric derivatives exist at $\gamma$, which already implies $g_{\alpha\beta} \,\in\, \oneone(\mathcal{N})$.
 Namely, since the first order derivatives match continuously across $\gamma$, it is straight forward to verify that the second order derivatives away from $\gamma$ agree with the weak second order derivatives almost everywhere\footnote{Without the continuous matching of lower order derivatives, partial integration would lead to boundary terms, so that the weak derivative would generally differ from the derivatives away from $\gamma$.}.
 Now, given $q_1,\, q_2 \in \mathcal{N}$, define $c$ to be a $C^1$ curve lying in $\mathcal{N}$ such that $c(0)=q_1$ and $c(1)=q_2$, we obtain the Lipschitz bound

 \QED

 It is instructive at this point to discuss why a $C^{1,1}$ atlas is generic for addressing the metric regularity across shock surfaces: For raising the metric regularity to $C^1$ across a shock curve, that is, arranging for $[g_{\alpha\beta,\gamma}]=0$, \eqref{smoothingcondt2_full} requires the Jacobian to ``mirror'' the $\oone$ metric regularity compensating for all discontinuous first order metric derivatives.
 If the coordinate transformation is $C^2$, the jumps in $J^{\mu}_{\alpha,\beta}$ vanish, and (\ref{smoothingcondt1}) reduces to \beq\nonumber 0= J^\mu_\alpha J^\nu_\beta [g_{\mu\nu,\gamma}]. \eeq But this contradicts the Jacobians being non-singular.
 We conclude that it is precisely the lack of covariance in \eqref{smoothingcondt1} for $C^{1,1}$ transformations, providing the necessary degrees of freedom, (namely $[J^{\mu}_{\alpha,\gamma}]$), allowing for a $\oone$ metric to be smoothed across a single shock surface.
 This illustrates that there is no hope of lifting the metric regularity within a $C^2$ atlas.
-Also, lowering the atlas regularity to H\"older continuous Jacobians, we again lack free parameters to meet \eqref{smoothingcondt1} point-wise.
+Also, lowering the atlas regularity to H\"older continuous Jacobians, we again lack free parameters to meet \eqref{smoothingcondt1} point-wise, since derivatives of H\"older continuous functions are not bounded.
 From this, we conclude that a $\oneone$ atlas is generic to address shock waves in GR.